 A total joint replacement can be very inconvenient no matter how much it’s needed.
-Here are a few tips to help make a hip replacement more convenient.
+It’s painful.
+Recovery takes a long time.
+There are a lot of things you can’t do while you’re waiting for it to heal.
+Here are a few tips for planning for a convenient, comfortable and successful hip replacement recovery.

 How to Shorten Your Recovery Time

 Your choice of surgeon matters